freeCodeCamp/pantry-for-good/README.md

 This repository is for the Pantry-for-Good application designed by Open Source for Good Contributors at [freeCodeCamp](http://www.freecodecamp.com).
-If you'd like to contribute the [contributing guide](CONTRIBUTING.md) explains the git workflow and the [developers guide](https://github.com/freeCodeCamp/pantry-for-good/wiki/developer's-guide) gives an overview of how the app works.
+If you'd like to contribute, the [contributing guide](CONTRIBUTING.md) explains the git workflow and the [developers guide](https://github.com/freeCodeCamp/pantry-for-good/wiki/developer's-guide) gives an overview of how the app works.

 The [open issues](https://github.com/freeCodeCamp/pantry-for-good/issues) are a good place to start, or you can try the app and add your own issues.
-If you get stuck or need help with something feel free to leave a comment.
+If you get stuck or need help with something, feel free to leave a comment.

-Some issues are quite large, don't feel like you have to finish them.
+Some issues are quite large, don't feel like you have to finish them, it's ok.
 Little bits help too!

 There's a demo app hosted at https://pantry-for-good.herokuapp.com, though it might be a bit behind the current version.

 ## Installation
 The app is designed to be installed locally (mac, linux or windows) or on [Heroku](https://www.heroku.com).

 You can deploy it to Heroku by clicking the button.
-An admin account with email `admin@example.com` and password `password` will be created.
+An admin account with `admin@example.com` as email and `password` as password will be created.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/freeCodeCamp/Pantry-for-Good/tree/staging)